-If you’re even vaguely familiar with the delicious blend of crispy bread, gooey cheese and warm ham that is the croque monsieur (which translates to “crunch sir” in French), then you’re likely aware there is a variation of the Paris favorite known as the croque madame that is essentially the same sandwich just topped with a fried egg.
+If you’re even vaguely familiar with the delicious blend of crispy bread, gooey cheese, and warm ham that is the croque monsieur (which translates to “crunch sir” in French), aka “the Crunchy Gentlemen”, then you’re likely aware there is a variation of the Paris favorite known as the croque madame that is essentially the same sandwich just topped with a fried egg.

 What you may not know is that there are multiple other variations of the béchamel-and-melted-cheese masterpiece that come with additional toppings including the croque señor (tomato salsa), croque Hawaiian (pineapple slice) and croque norvégien (smoked salmon instead of ham).

 Chef Linton Hopkins‘s version of the croque monsieur may have a different name than the cafe classic but is actually fairly close to the traditional croque — which may have been created when some French workers accidentally cooked their ham-and-cheese sandwiches by leaving them on a radiator — in its composition.

 Made with just six ingredients (bread, butter, country ham, béchamel, Gruyère and mustard), Hopkins’s Crunchy Gentleman is fairly simple, as is the reason why it ended up on the menu of his Georgia restaurant Holeman and Finch.